CryptoDinh/botasaurus/docs/docs/google-maps-scraping-tutorial.md

 ## 🛠️ How Are We Gonna Build That?

-Let's break down the steps to build our Google Maps scraper with Botasaurus:
+Let's break down the steps to build our Google Maps scraper with flute:

-- Create a new project using the `botasaurus-starter` template.
+- Create a new project using the `flute-starter` template.
 - Then, we'll visit the search query page.
 ![Gmaps Search](/img/gmaps-search.png)
 - Next, we'll scroll through the list of places until we've scrolled to the end of the list.